mpooser/bash-login/README.md

-# bash-login
+# bash-login files

-Backup just in case my .bash_login gets corrupted
+Backups from three platforms just in case my .bash_login gets corrupted for any of them.